akabanov/songsterr-chrome-extension/README.md

 5. Click **Load unpacked** and select the unzipped directory
 6. Pin the extension and open a Songsterr tab to try it out

+**Note:**
-**Note:** Chrome doesn't make copy the unzipped directory.
+Chrome doesn't make an internal copy, it loads the original directory every time.
-So unzip the extension some place safe where you won't delete it by accident.
+So, unzip the extension some place safe where you won't delete it by accident.

 ## Building from source